-Hiccups often occur suddenly and may quickly become bothersome.
-Although hiccups typically resolve within a few minutes, people may try a variety of unusual and creative ways to get rid of hiccups fast.
+Although hiccups typically resolve on their own, people may try a variety of ways to help get rid of hiccups fast.
 These include breathing techniques, gargling or sipping water, and more.

 The medical term for hiccups is singultus.
 In terms of physiology, a hiccup occurs when the diaphragm and intercostal muscles suddenly

 - Eating or drinking too quickly often causes hiccups.

 - They usually resolve on their own with no medical intervention.

 - Hiccups affect everyone, from babies to older adults.

 The exact cause of hiccups is not always known.
 However, any condition that irritates the diaphragmatic nerves can potentially lead to hiccups.
 Many other factors can also play a role.

 According to the National Organization for Rare Disorders, possible triggers of hiccups include:

 - drinking hot liquids

 - taking certain medications